Battle at Fort Utah: Old Bishop's murder

-Mormon decision to go to war
+Planning the attack

 On January 31, 1850, Isaac Higbee, who had replaced John Higbee as bishop of Fort Utah, met with Governor Brigham Young, militia leader General Daniel H. Wells and the First Presidency and the Quorum of the Twelve Apostles to petition Young for a war order.
 He stated that all the occupants of Fort Utah were in agreement that they should go to war.
-Apostles Parley P. Pratt and Willard Richards argued for the killing of the Timpanogos, since losing Fort Utah would cut off communication to the southern colonies.
-Brigham Young also was concerned losing Fort Utah would disrupt his plans to have a route to California and occupy every fertile valley.
-Brigham Young ordered an extermination campaign against the Timpanogos, with orders to kill all the Timpanogos men, but save the women and children who behaved.
-General Wells drafted the extermination order as Special Order No. 2 and sent them to Captain George D. Grant.
+Apostles Parley P. Pratt and Willard Richards argued for the killing of the Timpanogos, since losing Fort Utah would cut off communication to the southern Utah colonies.
+Young was also concerned that losing Fort Utah would disrupt his plans to settle other fertile valleys and have a route to California.
+He ordered an extermination campaign against the Timpanogos, with orders to kill all the Timpanogos men, but to spare the women and children if they behaved.
+General Wells drafted the extermination order as Special Order No. 2 and sent them to Captain George D. Grant on January 31.
 In his letter, he told Grant "Take no hostile Indians as prisoners" and "let none escape but do the work up clean".

 On February 1, Brigham Young met with Captain Howard Stansbury of the U.S. Topographical engineers who was in Utah mapping Utah Lake and the Great Salt Lake.
-Stansbury had also been a victim of cattle theft and supported Young's decision to go to war with supplies and the services of his physician.
-On February 2, Brigham Young announced his decision to the general assembly.
-General Wells called for volunteers.
+Stansbury had also been a victim of cattle theft and supported Young's decision to go to war by providing supplies and the services of his physician.
+On February 2, Brigham Young announced his decision to the general assembly, and General Wells called for volunteers.
 On February 4, Captain Grant headed towards Fort Utah, followed shortly by Major Andrew Lytle.